ALERT stands for Asbestos Location Equipment in Real Time

 Whilst the science behind Alert is the work of the University of Hertfordshire, the development and commercialization of Alert as is a European FP7 funded projected managed byThe Alert Project Consortium.

-SME’s include Kepar Electronica from Spain and The Select Group of Companies Ltd, who are the manufacturer and exploitation expert within the consortium.
+SME’s include Kepar Electronica from Spain and The Select Group of Companies Ltd, who is the manufacturer and exploitation expert within the consortium.